gservers/boxduino/README.md

 Cons:
   * No display implemented (yet)
-  * Power consumption > 100mA
+  * Power consumption > 100mA (caused by ohmmeter which is always on)

+Controls:
+* Fire: Hold the button
-Switch VV / Bypass: Turn the potentiometer to 0 and short press the fire button.
+* Switch VV / Bypass: 3x fast click
-Power off: Turn the potentiometer to 0 and hold the fire button.
+* Power off: 5x fast click
-Power on: Hold the button.
+* Power on: Hold the button.

 ##Check Issues for ToDo list and feel free to add new suggestions!